Joe-Lannan/personal-website/_blog/README.md

 3. **Organize with directories**: Keep related topics in directories for better organization
 4. **Add frontmatter**: Including title, date, and excerpt in your Obsidian notes will improve the presentation
 5. **Use meaningful filenames**: These will be used for URLs if no title is specified
+6. **Include Excalidraw diagrams**: Files with `.excalidraw.md` extension will be rendered as interactive diagrams

+## Working with Excalidraw

+### Supported Excalidraw Files

+The website supports two types of Excalidraw files:
+1. Markdown files with `.excalidraw.md` extension
+2. Regular markdown files containing Excalidraw JSON data (starting with `{"type": "excalidraw"`)

+### Creating Excalidraw Diagrams

+You can create Excalidraw diagrams in your Obsidian vault using:
+- The built-in Excalidraw plugin for Obsidian
+- Any exported Excalidraw files (with the content copied into a markdown file)

+### Excalidraw Features

+When imported, Excalidraw files will:
+- Be displayed with a special viewer component
+- Maintain the original diagram data
+- Allow for additional notes and explanations below the diagram
+- Be properly integrated into the knowledge graph